PrestaShop/example-modules/demosymfonyforms/README.md

 ## About

 This module demonstrates:
- * how to insert a "upload file" input inside the Symfony form managing "Edit a Supplier" page
  * insert a "upload image" input inside the Symfony form managing "Edit a Supplier" page

  ### Supported PrestaShop versions